LaVR: Scene Latent Conditioned Generative Video Trajectory Re-Rendering using Large 4D Reconstruction Models: Experiments

 \subsection{Results}

-Qualitative results for all baselines and our method are presented in Figures~\ref{fig:qualitative-all-methods}, and \ref{fig:qualitative-all-grid}.
+Qualitative results for all baselines and our method are presented in \cref{fig:qualitative-all-methods,fig:qualitative-all-grid}.
 Gen3C and TrajectoryCrafter frequently suffer from unnatural warping due to errors in the reconstructed point clouds.
-This is clearly illustrated in Figure~\ref{fig:qualitative-trajcrafter-errors} which shows the rendered point cloud condition along with the generated output of TrajectoryCrafter.
-ReCamMaster, on the other hand, lacking any geometric conditioning, hallucinates implausible content and fails to maintain object consistency across occlusions (Figure~\ref{fig:qualitative-recam-errors}).
+This is clearly illustrated in \cref{fig:qualitative-trajcrafter-errors}, which shows the rendered point cloud condition along with the generated output of TrajectoryCrafter.
+ReCamMaster, on the other hand, lacks any geometric conditioning, hallucinates implausible content, and fails to maintain object consistency across occlusions (\cref{fig:qualitative-recam-errors}).
 Our method generates views that look more natural and consistent.

 \inlineheading{Pose Reconstruction Accuracy} We evaluate the accuracy of the generated trajectories by running the state-of-the-art dynamic scene bundle adjustment method of Chen\etal~\cite{chen2025back} on the output of each baseline.
-We then use the Umeyama algorithm~\cite{umeyama2002least} to align the predicted poses with the ground truth targets, and calculate average absolute and relative errors over all frames.
-We present the results in Table~\ref{table:quantitative-results-d}.
+We then use the Umeyama algorithm~\cite{umeyama2002least} to align the predicted poses with the ground truth targets and calculate average absolute and relative errors over all frames.
+We present the results in \cref{table:quantitative-results-d}.
 Our method closely follows the target trajectory, with the lowest translation and rotation errors of all baselines.

 \inlineheading{Cycle Consistency} To measure the consistency of the generated videos, we evaluate the symmetry between generated frames along a cyclical target trajectory.
 For static scenes, the generated views should match when the camera revisits the same pose.
 Thus, we evaluate all baselines for cycle consistency using 50 random videos from the DL3DV dataset.
-Our method outperforms TrajectoryCrafter and ReCamMaster, and has consistently lower error than Gen3C (Table~\ref{table:quantitative-results-c}).
+Our method outperforms TrajectoryCrafter and ReCamMaster and has consistently lower error than Gen3C (\cref{table:quantitative-results-c}).

-\inlineheading{Video Quality} We evaluate video generation quality using the VBench 1 \& 2~\cite{huang2023vbench, zheng2025vbench2} suite of metrics on dynamic video inputs (Figure~\ref{fig:vbench-metrics} and Table~\ref{table:quantitative-results-c}).
-Our method shows all-round high performance without any large failures, and achieves the best results on all consistency metrics.
+\inlineheading{Video Quality} We evaluate video generation quality using the VBench 1 \& 2~\cite{huang2023vbench, zheng2025vbench2} suite of metrics on dynamic video inputs (\cref{fig:vbench-metrics,table:quantitative-results-c}).
+Our method shows all-round high performance without any large failures and achieves the best results on all consistency metrics.